Learning quantum phase transitions through Topological Data Analysis: Results II: the Hubbard model in the honeycomb lattice

 At the present moment, the best estimation to the critical point for this model is $U_c \approx 3.85(2)$\,\cite{otsuka16}, obtained by a FSS analysis for lattice sizes up to $L=36$.
 Here, we use TDA to investigate such a QPT for systems sizes $L=9$, 12 and 15, while varying $U/t$ within the range $[3.0, 4.6]$, for a step size $\Delta U/t = 0.1$.
 Repeating the procedure outlined in the previous sections we obtain $U_{c}(L,\beta)$, as displayed in Fig.\,\ref{Fig:Honeycomb}.
 First, notice that, when temperature is reduced ($\beta$ is increased), the TDA critical points stabilize with a region around $U_{c}/t \approx 3.7(1)$.
 Second, different from the PAM, here the TDA critical points are less dependent on the system size, which could be an artifact of the larger step size we chose.

 It is important emphasizing that the result $U_{c}/t \approx 3.7(1)$ obtained from TDA has an relative error $\epsilon = 4(3)\%$, when compared to the FSS case.
 This is a reasonable estimation for $U_{c}/t$, considering that we examined much smaller system sizes.
+To further examine finite-size dependencies, we performed an additional analysis for $L=18$, at fixed $\beta t =12$, as displayed in Figure \ref{Fig:beta12}.

+Notice that, for $L=18$, the QCP predicted by TDA is improved, being $U_{c} = 3.8(1)$, in very good agreement with FSS analysis of Ref.\,\cite{otsuka16}.
+This suggests that TDA slightly underestimated the QCPs when dealing with small lattice sizes, but the algorithm becomes increasingly more precise for larger values of $L$.
 Finally, it is worth comparing TDA with previous results in literature using PCA.
 The latter provides a broad crossover for the leading principal component as a function of $U$, with the best estimation for the critical point being $U_{c}/t \approx 4.4$, which is much larger the TDA case.